isomerpages/dis-dotc/_wip/Inside DOTC Series: Embracing Innovation and Collaboration in Product Management.md

 <h3>Looking ahead, what emerging trends or technologies do you believe will significantly shape the future of product management?</h3>
 </blockquote>
 <p>
-<br>"<em>Generative AI (GenAI) is already emerging as a helpful tool, although not everyone has fully adopted it yet.
-I’m still exploring ways to utilise it effectively.
-The ongoing trends in AI are likely to improve the tools available to us, which will help us do our jobs more efficiently and effectively."</em>
+<br><em>"Generative AI (GenAI) is already proving to be a useful tool, even though not everyone has fully adopted it yet.
+I’m still experimenting with how to use it most effectively in my work too.
+With the rapid pace of AI development, I believe the tools will only get better, helping us work more efficiently and opening up new ways to approach our challenges."</em>
 <br>
 </p>
 <p></p>